greydongilmore/trajectoryGuideModules/README.md

 #### Template space directory

-Download the template space files from this <a href="https://drive.google.com/file/d/1qlJXICMB-P0FxyjGA1PvGtsPkfjw5wn6/view?usp=sharing" target="_blank">Google drive folder</a>.
+Download the template space files from this <a href="https://github.com/greydongilmore/trajectoryGuideModules/releases/download/space/space.zip" target="_blank">GitHub release</a>.
 Unzip the folder and move it into the trajectoryGuide folder at the location `resources/ext_libs/space`.

 ### Installation